healenium/healenium-web/README.md

      driver.findElement(By.cssSelector(".test-button")).click();
 }
 ```
-### 4. To disable healing for some element you can use @DisableHealing annotation over the method where element is called
+### 4. To disable healing for some element you can use @DisableHealing annotation over the method where element is called.
+Ex: If you want to verify that element is not present on the page.
 ```
 @DisableHealing
-public void clickTestButton() {
+public boolean isButtonPresent() {
-     testButton.click();
+    try {
+        driver.findElement(By.cssSelector(".test-button"));
+    } catch (NoSuchElementException e) {
+        return false;
+    }
+    return true;
 }
 ```
 ### 5. Add [hlm-report-gradle](https://github.com/healenium/healenium-report-gradle) or [hlm-report-mvn](https://github.com/healenium/healenium-report-mvn) plugin to enable reporting